-Author Margo DeMello certainly doesn't think so.
-After losing 45 pounds on a low carb diet herself, DeMello wrote The Low Carb Vegetarian, a cookbook to help other vegetarians plan low carb meals.
+Author Margo DeMello certainly thinks so.
+After losing 45 pounds herself on a low-carb diet, DeMello wrote The Low-carb Vegetarian, a cookbook to help other vegetarians plan low-carb meals.

 "Tofu, seitan and a lot of the different fake meat products" make good staples, she suggests.
-"For the hot dog and hamburger products though, you do have to look at the ingredients because some do have a lot a carbs."
-As far as vegetables, "carrots are out, and potatoes are out," says DeMello, "but I include a ton of the different kinds of greens, and cauliflower is a good substitute for potatoes or rice."
+"For the hot dog and hamburger products, though, you do have to look at the ingredients, because some do have a lot of carbs."
+As for vegetables, "carrots are out, and potatoes are out," says DeMello, "but I include a ton of the different kinds of greens, and cauliflower is a good substitute for potatoes or rice."

 Jason DeMoranville, author of The Core of a Balanced Diet, believes strongly in the benefits of soy.
-"As a staple food for vegetarians, you can't beat soy as the number one vegetarian source for good digestible protein and low carbs every day," he says.
+"As a staple food for vegetarians, you can't beat soy as the No. 1 vegetarian source for good digestible protein and low carbs every day," he says.

 But what about beans?
 Vegetarians commonly know beans as a great protein source, but most varieties of beans tend to be high in carbs.

-Chef Jacki Pearson of St George, Utah-based Green Valley Spa agrees.
+Chef Jacki Pearson of St. George, Utah-based Green Valley Spa agrees.
 "Beans also provide a healthy protein alternative in moderate portions of half a cup," she says.
-"Even though a 1/2 cup serving of kidney beans has about 20 grams of carbohydrates, eaten in moderation of no more than one 1/2 cup serving of beans a day, the over all carbohydrate count can be kept down."
-A half cup of kidney beans also contains about 7g of fiber.
+"Even though a half cup serving of kidney beans has about 20 grams of carbohydrates, eaten in moderation of no more than one half cup serving of beans a day, the overall carbohydrate count can be kept down."
+A half cup of kidney beans also contains about 7 grams of fiber.

 And you'll see personalized content just for you whenever you click the My Feed .